 Under Florida Statute § 316.193, there are a number of mandatory punishments that a court could impose for being charged with a DUI for the first time.
 Those penalties may include the following:

 - Vehicle Immobilization or Impounding

 Unless you avoid conviction, DUI punishments are very harsh in Florida.

-What is the Florida Pretrial Intervention Program (PTI)?
+What is the Felony Pretrial Intervention Program (PTI) in Broward County, FL?
 The PTI program is promulgated by the State of Florida's Department of Corrections.
 Under Florida Statute § 948.08, "any first offender, or any person previously convicted of not more than one nonviolent misdemeanor, who is charged with any misdemeanor or felony of the third degree is eligible for release to a PTI program…."

 Under the PTI program, an individual can enroll and will be required to complete program conditions such as community service, drug testing, restitution payments, etc… Some benefits of completing a PIT program include the following:

 - Avoid the costs of criminal trial;

 - Eligible for sealing or expunging criminal record;

 Moreover, having no criminal record is a huge advantage in plea negotiations.
 A skilled litigator may be able to negotiate community service or restitution in lieu of criminal charges, have the charges reduced, or have adjudication withheld.

 Broward County Diversion Programs – Visit the website of the Broward County State Attorney's Office for more information on the various diversion programs throughout Broward County.
 The website includes information on Broward County's programs like the Truancy Diversion Program, the Misdemeanor Diversion Program, and the Pre-trial Intervention Program.